WING-NUS/ir-seminar/_pages/about.md

   <td>
       <h1><a href="https://lichuangnus.github.io/">Victor Li</a> - Introduction of Research in CVS</h1>
-      <strong>Victor is a phD student of WING lab @ National University of Singapore</strong>
+      <strong>Victor is a Ph.D. student of WING @ National University of Singapore</strong>
         <p>
           [&nbsp;<a href="https://wing-nus.github.io/ir-seminar/speaker-victor">Speaker's Bio & Talk Overview </a>&nbsp;]
         </p>